-If this option is set to 'Beep', a short audible tone is generated to alert the operator that the test has finished.
-If this option is set to 'Long beep', the audible tone continues for approximately 10 seconds.
-Any key (apart from ALT, CAPS and SHIFT) will cancel the tone.
+If this option is set to 'Beep', an audible tone is generated to alert the operator that the test has finished.

 11.2.9 Threshold Tries

 When Computer test mode is used, this option allows the threshold pass criteria at any particular frequency to be set at either 2 out of 3 or 3 out of 5 consistent responses.